carson-jardine/whether_sweater/README.md

 ***
 ## Project Overview
-Whether Sweater, besides being somewhat of a tongue twister, is a fictional trip planning back-end application built with Rails for Turing School of Software and Design Mod 3.
+Whether Sweater, besides being somewhat of a tongue twister, is a fictional trip planning back-end application built with Rails.
 It uses data from several external API services to provide the "front-end team" with current and future forecast information for a location from its coordinates as well as an image of that location.

 Please see the external API resources used [here](#external-api-info)

-#### Built With:
+### Built With:
 - Ruby 2.5.3
 - Rails 5.2.4
 - Postgres